-The Group leases its investment properties (note 16) to third parties under operating lease arrangements, with leases negotiated for terms ranging from two to three years.
+The Group leases its investment properties (note 16) to third parties under operating lease arrangements, with leases negotiated for terms ranging from one month to three years.
+Certain leases are terminable with notice periods given by either the Group or the lessees.
 The terms of the leases generally also require the tenants to pay security deposits and provide for periodic rent adjustments according to the then prevailing market conditions.

-At 31 December 2013, the Group had total future minimum lease receivables under non-cancellable operating leases with its tenants falling due as follows:
+At 31 December 2014, the Group had total future minimum lease receivables under non-cancellable operating leases with its tenants falling due as follows:

-2013 HK\$'000 2012 HK\$'000 Within one year 6 6
+2014 HK\$'000 2013 HK\$'000 Within one year 50 6